 A survey of museum exhibit theory and practice.
 The course examines best practices in creating exhibits as effective informal learning environments.
 Students gain a critical perspective on a wide range of current exhibit approaches, techniques, and issues, as well as knowledge of and experience in the skills of exhibit planning, design, and installation.
 (2A) Prerequisite: Museum Studies 275 or consent of instructor.

 Students work with Wright Museum staff to install an exhibition in the Wright Museum of Art.
 Through group work, lecture, exhibit tours, and hands-on experience, students are introduced to exhibition design, development, and installation.
 They also learn how to mat and frame artwork, light a gallery, develop an exhibition layout, handle and install artwork/objects, and write museum label copy.
-Offered each fall during New Student Days.
+Offered occasionally.
 This course cannot be repeated.

 Special aspects or areas of museum studies.
 May be repeated for credit if topic is different.
 Prerequisite: sophomore standing.